zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 - **Inline suggestions**: As you type, Copilot uses the nearby context to suggest code directly in your editor.
 This will be a familiar interaction if you have used code completion tools like [Intellisense](https://code.visualstudio.com/docs/editor/intellisense), except that the completions may be entire functions.
 - **Copilot - Ask Mode**: A dedicated chat panel that lets you ask coding related questions.
 This will feel familiar if you have used online AI assistant chats.
 The big difference however, is that your project files will provide automatic context to provide tailored responses.
-- **Copilot - Edit Mode**: Similar to Copilot Chat, but less conversational.
-Copilot will make changes to your files to implement your request.
+- **Copilot - Edit Mode**: Similar to Ask mode, but less conversational.
+Copilot will make changes to your selected files to implement your request.
+- **Copilot - Agent Mode**: Copilot will run iteratively until it achieves your request.
+It will select context, make code changes, run terminal commands, run tools, and most importantly review its work to make adjustments.

 > [!TIP]
 > You can learn more about current and upcoming features in the [GitHub Copilot Features](https://docs.github.com/en/copilot/about-github-copilot/github-copilot-features) documentation.
 You can also select different [models](https://docs.github.com/en/github-models) and make your own [extensions](https://github.com/features/copilot/extensions), but that's for a different lesson!